administrators plan together around a table

 Written by Adan Garcia

-Together for Equity
+Together for Opportunity

 Educating all our young people for the future they imagine is our greatest collective responsibility.
 Reaching this vision requires specific work from all of us.
 So, what is the role for school system leaders?